 9 Mistakes You Could Be Making With Volunteers

-Use this article by Ryan Frank to avoid errors you might easily make with the very people you need the most.
+Avoid these errors you might easily make with the very people you need the most.

 There is no greater volunteer organization in the world than the church.
 We rely on volunteers for about everything.
 Here are some mistakes you might be making with the very people you need the most…and how to avoid them!

 1. Use the church bulletin as your main source for new volunteers.
 This doesn’t work.
 In fact, the bulletin is the worst place in the world to recruit more help.
 Every now and then someone will respond, but it’s the exception, not the rule.